Vortex to Rotons Transition in Dipolar Bose-Einstein Condensates

 {\it Numerical methods.} The solitary wave solution is computed numerically by recasting the Gross-Pitaevskii equation (\ref{eq:GP2D}) in the reference frame moving with velocity $ {\bf v} $ and seeking for a time-independent solution having the same chemical potential (\ref{eq:mu}) of the homogeneous solution (\ref{eq:homoSol}), see the SM for more details.
 The system is spatially discretized on a regular lattice with $ 512^2 $ collocation points over a box with size $L_x/\xi = L_y/\xi=80\pi$.
 Periodic boundary conditions are considered in order to compute differential operators making use of Fourier spectral decomposition.
 The time-independent solution is found via a Newton-Raphson method, and the JR branch is followed by slowly varying the solitary wave speed.
 We also perform time evolutions of the time-dependent Gross-Pitaevskii equation (\ref{eq:GP2D}) to analyse qualitatively the stability of the solitary wave; the time operator is resolved using a standard RK4 method.
 A thorough linear stability analysis is performed by looking at the spectral eigenvalues of the Bogoliubov-de Gennes (linearised) perturbations.

 {\it Numerical results.} First, we investigate the family of solitary waves propagating along the direction of the dipole polarisation ($ x $-direction), that is choosing $ v_y = 0 $.
 Each point on the blue line in Fig.~\ref{fig:2}~(a) represents the energy-momentum coordinates of a solitary wave solution.
 The $ x $-component of the velocity of each solitary wave is determined by the slope of this curve, as given analytically by $ v_x = \partial\epsilon/\partial p_x |_{v_y=0} $, with $ \epsilon $ and $ p_x $ being the energy and $ x $-component of the linear momentum densities of the solitary wave, respectively (see the SM for the mathematical derivation).
 Density profiles zoomed about the localised solitary wave are shown in the insets.
-Point (I) illustrates a vortex dipole (two topological defects in the argument of the order parameter, the order parameter goes to zero at the defect points), the transition between a solution with and without vorticity (no more topological defects, the order parameter still goes to zero) is indicated by point (II), point (III) shows a non-zero density dip in the order parameter.
+Point (I) illustrates a vortex dipole (two topological defects in the argument of the order parameter, the order parameter goes to zero at the defect points), the transition between a solution with and without vorticity (no more topological defects, the order parameter still goes to zero) is indicated by point (II), point (III) shows a non-zero density depletion in the order parameter; Fig.~\ref{fig:2}~(c)) shows how the density profile along the $ y $-axis varies during the transition).
 The vortex core density profiles in the dipole solution are elongated along the polarisation direction, in agreement with previous results~\cite{PhysRevA.109.063323,PhysRevLett.111.170402}.
 Here we show that such elongation is still present in the absence of vorticity, although it is lost in the limit for speeds approaching the phonon speed, see dashed black line in Fig.~\ref{fig:2}~(a), with a JR soliton resembling the typical profile of lump soliton solutions for the so-called Kadomtsev-Petviashvili equation~\cite{PhysRevLett.116.173901}.